Making sense of policy

 The Executive MPA is a degree for working professionals with at least 5 years of post-degree experience.
 It is designed to provide students with rigorous interdisciplinary training in economics and political science.

-The EMPA has been developed specifically for professionals in government departments, public agencies and the private sector who are seeking a formal graduate qualification in public administration and policy-making.
-It brings together LSE's unrivalled expertise in the social sciences with individual and group working experience of public sector problems, policies and management.
+The EMPA has been developed specifically for professionals in government departments, public agencies, international organisations, NGOs, and the private sector who are seeking a formal graduate qualification in public administration and policy-making.
+It brings together LSE's unrivalled expertise in the social sciences with the cohort's significant professional experience of public sector problems, policies, and management.

 A modular format